Walk of the Stars

-The Walk of the Stars is a section of the Bandstand Promenade in Bandra, Mumbai honouring Bollywood film stars.
+The Walk of the Stars was a section of the Bandstand Promenade in Bandra, Mumbai honouring Bollywood film stars.
 The path features about six statues of famous Bollywood actors as well as about 100 brass plates embossed with the handprints and signatures of other stars.
 The walk is inspired by the Hollywood Walk of Fame.
 It is funded and privately managed by UTV and promoted through their UTV Stars television channel.
 The walk is 2 km long.
 It was inaugurated by actress Kareena Kapoor on 28 March 2012, with actor Randhir Kapoor and filmmaker Madhur Bhandarkar also present.
+The section was dissolved in 2014.

 Cost

 A brass statue on the Walk of Stars cost ₹3.5 million.

 Stars honoured

 The following stars had been honoured with an autograph, tile or statue on the Walk of the Stars.